 US seeks Warhol, Monet paintings linked to 1MDB scandal

-WASHINGTON, DC: The US Department of Justice on Wednesday (Jul 1) said it was looking to recover another US$96 million in assets in real estate and artwork linked to the 1Malaysia Development Berhad (1MDB) international money-laundering conspiracy.
+WASHINGTON, DC: The United States Department of Justice on Wednesday (Jul 1) said it was looking to recover another US$96 million in assets in real estate and artwork linked to the 1Malaysia Development Berhad (1MDB) international money-laundering conspiracy.

 The assets include luxury real estate in Paris and paintings by Claude Monet and Andy Warhol linked to the embezzlement of the 1MDB fund by Malaysian officials, the Justice Department said in a statement.